xinjiav3/NileBrownGame/README.md

 Exchange of information could be:
 1. sharing a file:  `wget "raw-lin.ipynb"
 2. creating a template of the repository
-3. sharing a fork amongst team member
+3. sharing a fork among team members
 4. etc.